somosphi/style-guides/swift.md

 - Installation instructions in `README.md` file

+## Copyright Statement

+We do not use **Copyright Statement** in our codes, we value a cleaner file.
+The necessary information about creation history can be checked in our version control and in the history of commits.
+Therefore, the entire comment header of the file is discarded.

 ## Naming

 Using descriptive names makes code easier to read and understand.
 Use the Swift naming conventions described in the [API Design Guidelines](https://swift.org/documentation/api-design-guidelines/).
 Also refer to the Clean Code's chapter on naming for more examples.
 Remember what was said at the Comment's section and be aware that property/parameter/method names should be enough documentation.
 Make sure that their purpose can be fully understood purely by reading its name.